-So you’re in the market to rent an apartment, but trying to figure out how many apartments you should tour.
-That’s a good question and one we have heard frequently.
+So you’re in the market to rent an apartment, but trying to figure out how many apartments you should tour?
+That’s a good question and one we hear frequently.

 So, just how many apartments should you tour?
-This is a personal preference and depends on how much research you’ve done and how specific your requirements.
-In general though, a good rule of thumb is to tour at least three different apartment complexes in your desired area to really make a comparison.
+This is a personal preference and depends on how much research you’ve done and how specific your requirements are.
+A good rule of thumb is to tour at least three different apartment communities in your desired area as one complex is likely not enough and three or more tends to provide an adequate base for comparison.

 Having said that, if you’re a seasoned renter and/or know the area well, one apartment tour might be enough.
 After all, you don’t want to miss out on an apartment that could become available in your dream community.